ivteplo/bon-ui.js/README.md

 `$ wget https://unpkg.com/@teplovs/bon-ui/Node/Dist/BonUI.esm.js --output-file BonUI.js`

 (here you can replace URL with any of specified before)
-### Using Github Releases
-Inside the [repository releases section](https://github.com/teplovs/bon-ui/releases) you can find Bon UI releases.
-Here are some bundles with different module types like CommonJS, UMD and ES6.

 ## Documentation
 You can find the API documentation by visiting [this](https://teplovs.github.io/bon-ui-docs) website (documentation here is only for the latest published version of Bon UI).